 - Not signing up for an interview by 9 am the business day prior to the scheduled interview, may count as a missed deadline, and your name will be removed from the interview list.

 - Interviews can only be changed if there is a conflict with mid-term or final exams.
 Other schedule conflicts must be handled by students.
 The Co-op Office can provide you with the contact information of other students being interviewed so you can try to re-arrange your interview time.

-- Interviews for the summer 2021 term will begin on: Wednesday, February 10, 2021 – onward until all students are secured.
+- Interviews for the winter 2022 term will begin on: Wednesday, October 6, 2021 – onward until all students are secured.

 - Direct offers apply to all co-op students as soon as interviews start.
 An employer can submit their completed eligibility/ranking list as fast as minutes after the interviews are over or up to a few days later because they may want to review writing tests or complete reference checks.